 b.
 In the day of trouble: His cry to God was urgent (in the day of trouble), active (stretched out), and persistent (without ceasing).

 i.
-“In Oriental fashion he ‘stretched out’ his hands in prayer (Psalm 143:6) and continued to lift up his hands ‘at night’.”
+“In [Middle Eastern] fashion he ‘stretched out’ his hands in prayer (Psalm 143:6) and continued to lift up his hands ‘at night’.”
 (VanGemeren)

 c.
 My soul refused to be comforted: Encouraging thoughts came to mind but were immediately put away.
 Friends spoke of God’s goodness in the present and brighter future, but the soul refused any comfort.

 i.
 Sometimes comfort is refused because it is superficial.
-One may say to the person in despair, “Go to a movie, have some fun” or some other advice that treats their despair lightly.
+One may say to the person in despair, “Go to a movie and have some fun,” or some other advice that treats his despair lightly.
 Sometimes we are in such despair that seeking God and God alone can help, and nothing superficial.

 ii.
 “He refused some comforts as too weak for his case, others as untrue, others as unhallowed; but chiefly because of distraction, he declined even those grounds of consolation which ought to have been effectual with him.
 As a sick man turns away even from the most nourishing food, so did he.
 It is impossible to comfort those who refuse to be comforted.”
 (Spurgeon)